Inside: 5 God-inspired rules to live by while learning how to be a better parent

 But recently I learned some background on this verse that I hadn’t yet heard.
-In the book, The Dream of You, Jo Saxton talks about this verse.
+In the book, The Dream of You, Jo Saxton talks about it.

 I knew that a yoke was something used to hook up an ox for work in the field.
 But she brought something else to light.
 During this work, a younger ox would be paired under the same yoke as an older, stronger, more experienced ox.
 In this way, the younger ox didn’t have to do the “hard” stuff, but learned how to do the work.

 This is the picture of us under the yoke of Jesus.
-He does all the heavy lifting while we are able to learn from Him and see how He operates.
+He does all the heavy lifting while we’re able to learn from Him and see how He operates.

 This applies to EVERY circumstance of life, including parenting.
 We can come up under His yoke and see how it feels to parent from His perspective.